oplS16projects/Alex-Gribov-George-Mitwasi-Kevin-Dibble/README.md

     * Subtractive synthesis.
 This is the removing of frequencies to carve a desired sound.

 ## Group Responsibilities
-Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
-Each group member writes their own Responsibility section.
-Include the milestones and final deliverable.

-**Additional instructions for teams of three:**
-* Remember that you must have prior written permission to work in groups of three (specifically, an approved `FP3` team declaration submission).
-* The team must nominate a lead.
-This person is primarily responsible for code integration.
-This work may be shared, but the team lead has default responsibility.
-* The team lead has full partner implementation responsibilities also.
-* Identify who is team lead.

-In the headings below, replace the silly names and GitHub handles with your actual ones.

 ### Alex Gribov @agribov (Team Lead)
 *	Design a circuit of potentiometers, lights, and buttons that will connect to an Arduino, and write Racket code that will both send and receive data from the buttons.